The Lincoln Service connects Chicago, IL and St. Louis, MO over a 284-mile route operated by Amtrak (IDOT), calling at 10 stations across 2 states.

 Route guide

 The Lincoln Service is a state-supported corridor service operated by Amtrak (IDOT).
 Trains run Four daily round trips over 284 miles of mainline track between Chicago Union Station and St. Louis Gateway, calling at 10 intermediate and terminal stations across 2 states.
-For background reading on the corridor, several archival route histories are available alongside the operator's own marketing pages.

 What to watch for: Central Illinois farmland; the rebuilt corridor supports 110-mph running between Joliet and Alton.